 A guardian of minor children is appointed when no parent is alive or legally competent to care for them.
 Circumstances that might require a guardian include when parents are incarcerated or institutionalized, when they lack the necessary mental capacity to undertake child care or when there has been a proven history of parental abuse or neglect.

 Parents can name a guardian in their wills, but a court must make the formal appointment and may reject a nominated guardian whom it finds is unwilling or unable to care for a child.
 I can advise on how to select the most appropriate guardian for your situation and an alternative guardian who can be given the role if your primary choice is unavailable or is rejected by the court.

 A conservator is appointed by a court to oversee the financial or personal affairs of person deemed incapable of doing so for themselves due to advanced age or mental or physical disability.
 Examples of situations that may require conservatorship are:

-I can help you arrange for the care of an elderly parent or disabled adult.
-I can assist you in the process to have yourself, or another concerned and qualified loved one, appointed as conservator.
-I can also guide you in choosing a professional conservator to manage your loved one’s financial needs responsibly for their best interests.
+I can assist you in the process of having yourself or another qualified person appointed as a conservator to manage your loved one’s financial needs responsibly in their best interests.

-Donald R. Fuller, JR., PLLC serves clients throughout Hickory, North Carolina.
+Donald R. Fuller, JR., PLLC serves clients throughout western North Carolina who need help with conservatorships and guardianships.
 Call me at 828-449-8401 or contact me online to schedule a consultation at my Hickory office.